oncody/civ-board-game-2010/README.md

 Have a scout figure end its movement in a city center and then remove it from the board.
 Add a caravan tile on that city center (max of 1 per city).
 The caravan tile can be consumed to gain an additional 2 production.

 ## Technology Phase
 This phase is done in secret by all players at the same time.

-Each player may learn one new tech by spending trade They then add their newly learned tech to their tech pyramid When a player learns a tech unlocking an upgraded building, they immediately flip over any of the corresponding basic buildings that they’ve already produced in their cities.
-Researching a tech spends all of the player’s remaining trade, no matter how much trade they had before researching.
-The only exception to this rule is for players who possess coins.
-Coins allow a player to retain 1 trade after researching for each coin the player possesses.
-Having coins never increases a player’s current trade; it only allows a player to retain trade they already have.
-A player does not need to know the tech that unlocks the basic form of a building in order to learn the tech that unlocks the upgraded form of that building.
+Each player can learn up to one technology if they wish.

+To purchase a technology a player needs to have enough trade available to pay for it.

+Technology Cost

 The Railroad technology card should have a coin icon.

 The Metal Casting technology card should not have a coin icon.